Gabriel Acacius Coussa

-Gabriel Acacius Coussa, BA (3 August 1897 – 29 July 1962) was a Syrian Melkite Catholic archbishop, expert in canon law and cardinal.
-He served as secretary of the Congregation for the Eastern Churches and was the first Eastern Catholic to hold this position.
+Gabriel Acacius Coussa, BA (3 August 1897 – 29 July 1962) was a Syrian prelate of the Melkite Greek Catholic Church who served as Secretary of the Congregation for the Eastern Churches from 1961 to 1962.
+He was the first Eastern Catholic to hold this position.
+He was a member of the Basilian Aleppian Order and was created a cardinal in 1962.